 - 1 August annually for most full-time undergraduate courses

-- For courses that do not run to the academic year a submission date will be agreed with the Faculty and AQD on appointment.
+- For courses that do not run to the academic year a submission date will be agreed with the School and Academic Registry on appointment.

 All reports should be submitted by email to email@example.com.
-Reports will be formally receipted by a member of AQD.
+Reports will be formally receipted by a member of the Academic Registry.

-Once received, reports will be rated by AQD using a simple Red-Amber-Green (RAG) rating system.
-They will then be shared with Departments for their response.
+Once received, reports will be rated by the Academic Registry using a simple Red-Amber-Green (RAG) rating system.
+They will then be shared with Schools for their response.
 These should be detailed and should be completed as soon as is practical.
-Responses will be confirmed by the Head of Academic Department before being returned to External Examiners.
+Responses will be confirmed by the Head of School before being returned to External Examiners.

 In exceptional circumstances, i.e. if an External Examiner wishes to raise a particularly significant or sensitive issue, they may report such issues individually and confidentially directly to the Vice-Chancellor of the University.
 The Vice-Chancellor will initiate any actions deemed appropriate and respond to the External Examiner accordingly.
 Such reports will not be shared with students.